JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 abstract type AbstractPlant <: AbstractAgent end
 ```

-The first concrete type we implement is the basis life in our simulation and
+The first concrete type we implement is the basis of life in our simulation and
 source of all energy: `Grass`.
 Our `Grass` will be growing over time and it will need a certain amount of time
 steps to fully grow before it can be eaten.
 This has to be reflected in the